-Theme Car Traver/ Parking
+Theme 'Car Travel / Parking'

 213 Parking & dropping elderly parents Neutral

 214 Lack of parking Neutral

 215 Free parking or cheaper parking Neutral

 216 Parking Neutral

 217 Cost and availability of parking is a real issue Neutral

 218 Parking.
 There isn't enough parking spaces for the area already.
 Neutral

 219 Parking Neutral

 220 Parking Neutral

 221 Plenty of disabled parking.
 Neutral

 222 What is the cost of parking?
 How much parking is available for de Parys group patients?
 Neutral

 223 Sufficient parking at no cost is essential for all Neutral

 224 For me parking is the most important for all sites, for examples parking at the deparys surgery has been frustrating as you have to pay and can only stay for an hour which causes worry when my appointments have been consistently late Neutral

 225 Ease of parking when this location is used by residents all over Bedford and mot just the DeParys group Neutral

 226 Parking costs and availability of parking spaces Neutral

 227 Cost car parking, car parking facilities, ease of getting an appointment Neutral

 228 Parking Neutral

 229 Wheelchair access and parking Neutral

 230 Ensure enough parking Neutral

-231 Number of patients per GP, □ Neutral

-Access to GPs with special interests e.g dermatology, menopause, Womens health.
-Accessibility/increased availability of face to face appointments, less waiting time when phoning the practice.
-Car parking charges?
+231 Number of patients per GP, □ Access to GPs with special interests e.g dermatology, menopause, Womens health.
+Accessibility/increased availability of face to face appointments, less waiting time when phoning the practice. □ Car parking charges?
+Neutral

-232 Parking charges Neutral
+232 Neutral

-722 Ease of getting an actual appointment.
+233 Ease of getting an actual appointment.
 Ease of seeing the same GP.
 Ease of parking.
 Neutral

 234 The biggest impact for me is the COST and AVAILABILITY of parking, as it's free and easy to park at Church Lane.
 Neutral

 235 Cost of parking and availability of parking Neutral

 236 Parking availability.
 My partner is disabled and cannot walk any distance.
 We would not want to be late or miss appointments due to parking.
 Neutral

 237 Improved disabled parking Neutral

-238 Cost and availability of parking Neutral
+238 Neutral

 239 Needs extra disable parking Neutral

 240 Parking Neutral

-241 Cost of travel and parking for pensioners Neutral
+241 5 Neutral

-242 Car parking.
+Car parking.
 Cannot tell how long required and whether sufficient space.
 Neutral

-·